 The west summit of Beartooth Pass is the highest point along the highway, at 10,947 feet (3337 m).
 Up here, wind is a guarantee.
 Assuming the weather is behaving, incredible views are a guarantee as well.
 I don’t even have the words to describe the beauty.
 I’ll just let my photos explain it to you.

 Heading down from the pass to the east, the road loses elevation much more quickly than it gained it.
 There are a lot of switchbacks as the road descends and crosses back into Montana.
 At one of these switchbacks is Rock Creek Vista Point, which provides yet another dose of amazing scenery.

 This is the last major overlook along the Beartooth Highway.
 From here, the road continues to descend through the Custer National Forest, eventually reaching the town of Red Lodge.

 A couple summers back, we actually took a detour just shy of Red Lodge and headed up West Fork Road to Rock Creek Campground.
-We camped down in the canyon along the West Fork of Rock Creek.
 And on the way home the next morning, we took a second detour down East Rosebud Canyon.

 Hopefully my photos have convinced you that the Beartooth Plateau is worth a visit.
 It’s conveniently located just east of Yellowstone National Park, so the two can quite easily be combined into the same road trip.